Best Walking Boots of 2024 | Field Tested and Rated - Outdoors Magic

 How We Tested Them

-This list of the best walking boots is the result of a seven-year, on-going process involving careful study of the latest product launches, trips around trade shows in the UK and Germany and rigorous testing on hill walks, scrambles and multi-day backpacking trips.
-I’ve personally tested all of the men’s boots that are featured here, while the women’s boots were assessed by our female testers.
+This list of the best hiking boots is the result of a long-term and on-going process involving careful study of the latest product launches, visits to trade shows in the UK and Germany and then rigorous testing on hill walks, scrambles and multi-day backpacking trips.
+I’ve personally tested all of the men’s boots that are featured here, while the women’s boots were assessed by our female testers, including Emma Cole and Hannah White.
 All of the pictures you can see in this article show the products in use by our team.

 AKU Trekker Lite III